SpyCooper/RSA-Encryption-and-Cracking/README.md

 ## Running

+Both of the files read in from the standard in, out, and error streams.
 I ran this in python3 using the following command formats:

 1. ```python3 rsa_encyption.py < tests/encryption_test_1.input > tests/encryption_test_1.output  2> tests/encryption_test_1_log.txt```